SAP/openui5-sample-app/README.md

 You can now make changes in your local OpenUI5 repository and see the impact directly when serving or building your application.

-If a dependency that is listed in `ui5.yaml` is ommited in the `resolutions` section of `ui5-workspace.yaml`, then the library would be resolved the usual way by dowloading the library from the registry.
-More about dependency resolutions, please check [here](https://sap.github.io/ui5-tooling/v3/pages/Workspace/#dependency-management).
+If a dependency that is listed in `ui5.yaml` is omitted in the `resolutions` section of `ui5-workspace.yaml`, the library is resolved in the usual way by dowloading it from the registry.
+For more information about dependency resolutions, check [here](https://sap.github.io/ui5-tooling/v3/pages/Workspace/#dependency-management).

 The workspace feature always uses the `default` workspace.
 So, it would always try to resolve the dependencies from the workspace.
 If you'd like to have the ability to use the workspaces for local development, but want to resolve the libraries the normal way by default, then you might name the workspace and use that name later.
 For example: